 - Daily value of purchases allowed: $5,000

-- Number of purchases allowed per 4 days: 40
+- Number of purchases allowed per four days: 40

-Tomo cardholders also earn 1% cash back on purchases.
+Tomo credit card holders also earn 1% cash back on purchases.
 Although it has a lower rewards rate than many other credit cards, it’s still quite competitive among cards that do not require a credit check due to its other features.

 Tomo’s credit card does not have an annual fee.
 Cardholders are not charged interest, either — the credit card features a permanent 0% APR.
 Instead, the company makes money through interchange fees that are surcharges on the merchant when cardholders use their cards for purchases.

 Unlike traditional credit cards, Tomo does not let you carry a balance from one month to the next.
-Cardholders have to agree to an automatic payment schedule, which is automatically deducted from the account each Monday to cover the week’s balance.
+Cardholders have to agree to an automatic payment schedule.
+Payments are automatically deducted from your account each Monday to cover the week’s balance.

 Additionally, after a few months of responsibly using the card, it is possible to shift to a monthly payment schedule.
 However, you still will be required to pay your balance in full each month.

 Ease of Approval